Understanding AMC Entertainment's Unusual Options Activity | Benzinga

 Understanding AMC Entertainment's Unusual Options Activity

-AMC Entertainment (NYSE:AMC) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $33.42 following the option alert.
+Shares of AMC Entertainment (NYSE:AMC) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $32.46.

 - Sentiment: BEARISH